Registering for Courses

 Anticipated absences

-If your ability to attend classes or complete coursework and assignments is severely affected or if you expect regular or prolonged absences, you should contact an Academic Advisor in the UGO to further discuss your case.
+If your ability to attend classes or complete coursework and assignments is adversely impacted or if you expect regular or prolonged absences, you should contact an Academic Advisor in the UGO to further discuss your case.

 Students with a disability or ongoing medical condition

-If illness or disability related reasons interfere with your ability to attend classes or complete coursework and assignment, you should follow the indications provided by your instructor and submit a request for Academic Concession through the Undergraduate Office (UGO).
+If illness or disability-related reasons interfere with your ability to attend classes or complete coursework and assignment, you should follow the directions provided by your instructors and submit a request for Academic Concession through the Undergraduate Office (UGO).

 Varsity athletes

-These students have a letter outlining their Varsity commitments sent to the instructor by UBC Athletics.
+Varsity athletes should have a letter outlining their Varsity commitments sent to their instructors by UBC Athletics.

 Unanticipated absences